-- Target setting is challenging, realistic and transparent based upon a wide variety of evidence. - Teaching and Learning delivers appropriate levels of challenge through differentiated work.
+- Target setting for GCSE courses are challenging, realistic and transparent based upon a wide variety of evidence. - At KS3, the Challenge of moving to the next grade of the attainment matrix is built into all assessment tasks in all subjects. - Teaching and Learning delivers appropriate levels of challenge through differentiated work.
 All staff know who their Disadvantaged students are and any high priority need. - Students will be challenged and supported to break down their individual barriers to learning through pastoral and academic mentoring - Students will be challenged to raise their personal aspirations